Alfresco/alfresco-build-tools/docs/README.md

           # preview-label: ${{ vars.PREVIEW_LABEL }} # optional
 ```

+The returned output is the ECR image digest.

 ### docker-build-and-push-image

 Newer version of the `docker-build-image` action, with the same features plus the ability to declare separated token for pull/push images.